|

 Shoulder and Triceps Stretch

-- Stand tall, feet slightly wider than shoulder-width apart, knees
+- Stand tall, feet slightly wider than shoulder-width apart, knees slightly bent

-- Place both hands above your head and then slide both of your hands down
+- Place both hands above your head and then slide both of your hands down the middle of your spine

 - You will feel the stretch in the shoulders and the triceps